 When any trigger occurs (whether time, state or event), the @state_active expression is evaluated.
 If it evaluates to False (or zero), the trigger is ignored and the trigger function is not called.
+Only a single @state_active decorator can be used per function - you can combine multiple conditions into str_expr using any, all, or logical operators like or or and.

 This decorator is roughly equivalent to starting the trigger function with an if statement with the str_expr (the minor difference is that this decorator uses the @state_trigger variable value, if present, when evaluating str_expr, whereas an if statement at the start of the function uses its current value, which might be different if the state variable was changed immediately after the trigger, and the .old value is not available).